Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 John R. Hartung - Chipotle Mexican Grill, Inc.

 Yeah, David, it's hard for me to give you any meaningful insight because we're comparing in October to the biggest month of the year.
-And so, if you look at just the pure math, the traffic is down a bit and the check is up a bit, but the problem is we were in a heavy promotional period, we had love story where customers can earn the opportunity to get free food or buy one get one, and so, that looked artificial to me.
+And so, if you look at just the pure math, the traffic is down a bit and the check is up a bit, but the problem is we were in a heavy promotional period, we had Love Story where customers can earn the opportunity to get free food or buy one get one, and so, that looked artificial to me.
 So, there's nothing I can give you meaningful in terms of what the real underlying traffic is, and what the real underlying check is.
 I think as we move away from comparing against this extremely high promotional period, we'll be able to see what kind of the normal underlying traffic trends and average check trends are.

 David E. Tarantino - Robert W. Baird & Co., Inc.